Lee Boo-jin

-Lee Boo-jin (born October 6, 1970) is a South Korean businesswoman who is the president and chief executive of one of Seoul's leading hotels and conference centers, Hotel Shilla, since 2010.
-Lee has been dubbed by the media as "Little Lee Kun-hee" and is regarded as a successful businesswoman for her work in Hotel Shilla.
+Lee Boo-jin (born October 6, 1970) is a South Korean businesswoman who has served as president and chief executive of one of Seoul's leading hotels and conference centers, Hotel Shilla, since 2010.
+Lee has been dubbed by the media as "Little Lee Kun-hee" and is regarded as a successful businesswoman for her work at Hotel Shilla.
 She is the younger sister of Samsung Electronics executive chairman Lee Jae-yong, and the older sister of Lee Seo-hyun, chairman of Samsung Welfare Foundation.

 She is among the richest people in South Korea.
-In December 2024, Forbes estimated her net wealth as US$2.3 billion and ranked her 13th richest in the country.
+In June 2026, Forbes estimated her net worth as US$15.3 billion and ranked her the 2nd richest person in the country.